-Perspective | The Rebel Girls new, important addition: 100 Real-Life Tales of Black Girl Magic
+Perspective | The Rebel Girls’ new, important addition: 100 Real-Life Tales of Black Girl Magic

 In 2011, I couldn’t even get a book published so that my daughter could have representation of herself in the world.
 Some place she could look and say “Hey — that’s me!” if she saw another little Black girl with afro-puffs like hers, or a wheelchair like hers.
 In 2011, the literary world felt pretty desolate — not just for a little Black girl like my daughter, but for little Black girls everywhere.

 As parents, we (Black folks) were using all the right phrases with our little ones, pouring words into them like “You’re a Queen, little one!” or “Work your Black Girl Magic, honey bee!”
-Sure, we watched the annual BET special Black Girls Rock!, but where were our girls on the pages of the books we read to them at bedtime?
+Sure, we watched the annual BET special Black Girls Rock, but where were our girls on the pages of the books we read to them at bedtime?
 Sure, I could read my daughter stories about the women heroes of the Civil Rights movement, and the slave rebellions, but as a collective, Black women and girls are more than Black history.
 We are Black present and Black future.

 So, I was more than just a little bit elated to receive the latest installment in the Goodnight Stories for Rebel Girls franchise, “Good Night Stories for Rebel Girls: 100 Real-Life Tales of Black Girl Magic."

 This book, from cover to cover, is not only a work of art, but it is a work of heart.
-It is page after page, story after story of some of the most amazing women who ever walked this earth – from the 16th century to present day.
+It is page after page, story after story of some of the most amazing women who ever walked this Earth – from the 16th century to present day.
 Edited by Lilly Workneh, with the foreword by Cashawn Thompson, who is credited with creating the phrase “Black Girl Magic,” “100 Real-Life Tales of Black Girl Magic” is as inclusive as it is intentional.
 And with good reason.

 A major lack of representation of Black characters in children’s books, particularly characters in “empowering, inspiring positions," says Workneh, “is why I’ve always dedicated and been purposeful about the stories we tell; in that we are changing that narrative, not only for Black girls and boys, but for everyone to be able to be exposed to the reality that the narratives that are being perpetuated are false.
 They are stereotypical, and they are not real.”
-She says the book showcases 100 real life examples of Black women whose stories should be seen, centered and celebrated, but have not been.
+She says the book showcases 100 real-life examples of Black women whose stories should be seen, centered and celebrated, but have not been.

 And she’s right.

-But it also has stories about the first Black, Muslim, hijab-wearing woman to win an Olympic Gold medal - Ibtijah Muhammad; a Black and disabled model who uses a wheelchair for mobility – Clara Holmes; a transgender activist and one of the many voices of the Stonewall Riots of New York City - Marsha P. Johnson, aka “Saint Marsha"; and Carolina Contreras, an Afro-Latinx woman who opened the very first all-natural hair salon in the Dominican Republic so that other Afro-Latinx women could “feel beautiful, confident and comfortable with their natural hair.”
+But it also has stories about the first Black, Muslim, hijab-wearing woman to win an Olympic Gold medal — Ibtijah Muhammad; a Black and disabled model who uses a wheelchair for mobility — Clara Holmes; a transgender activist and one of the many voices of the Stonewall Riots of New York City — Marsha P. Johnson, a.k.a.
+“Saint Marsha"; and Carolina Contreras, an Afro-Latinx woman who opened the very first all-natural hair salon in the Dominican Republic so that other Afro-Latinx women could “feel beautiful, confident and comfortable with their natural hair.”

 From African queens and Haitian rebellion fighters to rap stars and punk rock legends.
-There are stories about physicists, poets, and mechanics.
+There are stories about physicists, poets and mechanics.
 Black Girl Magic is everywhere.

 At least that’s how Thompson sees it: “I think it is really important for boys, and then children who are not Black children, to see that women, especially Black women, see how important we are in the grand scheme of things,” she says.
-Black women "really sit at the intersection of womanhood and blackness.
+Black women "really sit at the intersection of womanhood and Blackness.
 And don’t nobody really wants to set up shop there, you know, so I think it’s super important that everyone, all the children and their parents and caregivers understand that this is essential reading for them all.
-Just so they can get a true understanding of the humanity and the power, and the strength, and the resilience and the beauty of Black women - however we show up in the world.”
+Just so they can get a true understanding of the humanity and the power, and the strength, and the resilience and the beauty of Black women —however we show up in the world.”

 Yes.
 However we show up — whether we show up as Ivy League educated attorneys, or beauty supply store workers from around the way.
 Disabled or able-bodied, whatever faith we follow or if we subscribe to no faith at all — we carry that magic with us.
 Always, and in all ways.